An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-For this reason, from the diagrammatic perspective, algebraic theories (or Lawvere theories, their categorical cousins, see~\cite{HylandP07}) always carry a chosen \emph{commutative} comonoid structure~\cite{BonchiSZ18}, even though this structure does not appear in the usual symbolic notation for variables (which relies instead on an infinite supply of unique names to serve as identifiers for variables).
+For this reason, from the diagrammatic perspective, algebraic theories (or Lawvere theories, their categorical cousins, see~\cite{HylandP07}) always carry a chosen cocommutative comonoid structure~\cite{BonchiSZ18}, even though this structure does not appear in the usual symbolic notation for variables (which relies instead on an infinite supply of unique names to serve as identifiers for variables).
 We will come back to this point in Remark~\ref{rmk:algebraic-Cartesian}. \end{example} \begin{remark}[Symmetric monoidal theories and linearity] Much like monoids in ordinary algebra, monoids or comonoids in symmetric monoidal theories can have additional properties.
 We have already encountered commutative monoids and cocommutative comonoids.
-Note however that the resource-sensitivity of diagrams means that there are certain equations that one cannot impose on a (co)monoids in the monoidal/diagrammatic context: we have already seen that it makes no sense to refer to the diagrammatic theory of idempotent monoids.
-Indeed, to state the idempotency axiom (which in ordinary algebra is simply $m(x,x) = x$ with the monoid multplication written as above) one requires the ability to duplicate variables, which in the diagrammatic syntax amounts to duplicating wires.
-In general, we do not have this ability, and only axioms that involve each variable precisely once on each side of the equality sign---so called \emph{linear} axioms---can be imposed.
-As we will see, idempotency can be expressed, but in the monoidal context, is a property of a more complex algebraic structure than simply a monoid; it can be stated as a property of a \emph{bimonoid}, which is our next example. \end{remark}
+However, the analogy between symmetric monoidal theories and algebraic theories hides an important subtlety: if, in the former, the wires play the role of variables, they have to be used precisely once.
+Unlike variables in ordinary algebra, we cannot use wires more than once or omit to use them at all!
+This restriction---termed \emph{resource-sensitivity}---is an important feature of diagrammatic syntax.
+Properties that do not involve multiple uses of variables can be specified completely analogously, as we saw for commutativity.
+Axioms that use each variable precisely once on each side of the equality sign are called \emph{linear} axioms.
+Non-linear axioms cannot be translated directly in the diagrammatic context, however.
+For example, it makes no sense to refer to the symmetric monoidal theory of idempotent monoids: those monoids that satisfy $m(x,x) = x$.
+Indeed, to even state the idempotency axiom one requires the ability to duplicate wires.
+As we will see, idempotency can also be expressed diagrammatically, but as a property of a more complex algebraic structure than a monoid; it can be stated as a property of a \emph{bimonoid}, which is our next example.
+This example is an instance of a more general pattern that allows us recover the resource-\emph{in}sensitivity of ordinary algebraic syntax.
+We will explore this correspondence more systematically in Section~\ref{sec:Cartesian}. \end{remark}